Collaboration is a key value for us here at HRMI.

 What is the ‘snowball’?
 This is the method we use for identifying human rights experts in each country.
-We ask our local partners in each country to give us the names of human rights experts in the country who are qualified to be part of the data collection.
-Then we ask each of those nominated people a) to participate and b) to recommend others.
+We will ask each Ambassador, and other trusted partners, to contact people who they think are qualified to contribute knowledge for their country and encourage them to sign up as potential survey respondents.
+Then we will ask each of those nominated people a) to participate and b) to recommend others.
 And so the snowball grows.

 What will Ambassadors do?